 While most Roundup lawsuits have already been settled (or are in settlement negotiations), there is still time to file a Roundup claim, provided the case meets certain criteria.

-If you or a loved one has been diagnosed with non-Hodgkin’s lymphoma or chronic lymphocytic leukemia after exposure to Roundup, you should book a free lawsuit evaluation with our Roundup Attorneys/Lawyers.
+If you or a loved one has been diagnosed with non-Hodgkin’s lymphoma or chronic lymphocytic leukemia after exposure to Roundup, you should book a free lawsuit evaluation with Schmidt & Clark, LLP experienced Roundup Attorneys/Lawyers.